Should you be concerned when your dog growls?

 Warning growls

 A warning growl tells the other person or animal not to come any closer.
 It is deep and rumbling, somewhat like thunder.
+A hard stare and bared teeth frequently accompany the sound.
 It will grow louder as you approach the dog (which you definitely shouldn’t do).

 This is your dog’s way of displaying discomfort.

 Consider the situation.
-If the dog is resource guarding, hovering over a resource like food, they’re on alert, and a long, low growl indicates a warning.
-This growl says, “Don’t come any closer or I may bite!”
+If the dog is resource guarding, hovering over a resource like food or a toy, they’re alert, and a long, low growl indicates a warning.
+This growl says, “Don’t come any closer, or I may bite!”

 Dogs may also issue warning growls when they feel cornered, threatened, or scared.
-In this case, yelps and a downward head position can accompany warning growls.
-The dog also may show raised hackles.
+In this case, yelps and a downward head position can accompany warning growls, and the dog may also show raised hackles or stiff body language.

 If the dog is terrified or has seen something traumatic, it may avert its gaze while retaining the growl.